 Keeping your dog lean will greatly reduce its chance of injuring a CCL, and a dog with good muscular development can recover from an injury faster – and, with good muscle support, can actually get along quite well without the CCL."

-Dr James Cook and Dr James Stannard, in my opinion, are two of the top Orthopaedic Institute Doctors in the USA.
+Dr James Cook and Dr James Stannard, in my opinion, are two of the top Orthopedic Institute Doctors in the USA.
 Did you know that Missouri University is the only place veterinary patients can receive total biological joint replacement?
-If your dog has ruptureed their cruciate, be sure to check into the Tightrope procedure developed by Dr Cook!
+If your dog has ruptured their cruciate, be sure to check into the Tightrope procedure developed by Dr Cook!